americanexpress/one-app/docs/api/modules/App-Configuration.md

 One App supports offline navigation capabilities when the network is unavailable and the service worker is enabled.
 With a configured web app manifest and root module, One App clients can be installed as a PWA across devices and platforms.
-To enable installing an app, please set the value for `start_url` in the web manifest to load the route that is desired when an installed PWA is opened directly from the device;
+To enable installing an app, please set the value for `start_url`, `icons` and `display` in the web manifest.
+If desired, a route can be used to match the `start_url` and used when an installed PWA is opened directly from the device.
-for the best experience, consider making a Holocron module route to match the `start_url`.

 **Shape**
 ```js